The Smiling Ghost: Reception

 The New York Times review of the film dated September 26, 1941 by Bosley Crowther is generally unfavorable, noting that the story is predictable and inane.
-Mr. Crowther’s comments, "Much of it seems like the nonsense at a party or Halloween."
-He is also critical of most of the acting, although does praise the performances of Willie Best and Alexis Smith.
+Mr. Crowther's comments, "Much of it seems like the nonsense at a party or Halloween."
+He is also critical of most of the acting, although he does praise the performances of Willie Best and Alexis Smith.

 Another reviewer comments, "There are some definite plot holes here, but the generally high level of acting keeps things from being too ridiculous."

 More recently, Leonard Maltin in his "Classic Movie Guide" reviewed it warmly, noting the "genial cast keeps the laughs and chills bubbling along."

 Home video

 In 2010, the film was released by Warner Archive as part of the six-film DVD-R collection Warner Bros.
 Horror/Mystery Double Features.